juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 ATX [9] Purple +5VSB standby -> ATX [21] +5vdc
-because its a single +5v Rail PSU, when in-Standby mode "PowerOFF", sends +5VSB to all +5V ATX outs: [H○]+[M○]+[N○] | [4]+[6]+[22] but thats Not the best way to do it, that was a test.
+because its a single +5v Rail PSU, when in-Standby mode "PowerOFF", sends +5VSB to all +5V ATX outs: [H○]+[M○]+[N○] | [4]+[6]+[22] but thats Not the proper way to do it, that was a quick test.

 The proper way is to disconnect [9] Purple from ATX [21], connect +5VSb to only One: